junxit/us-congress-bills-110/bill.md

 >     - **(A)** if such release is required by law; or
 >     - **(B)** if such release is allowed by law and the agency concerned does not reasonably foresee that disclosure would be harmful to an interest protected by an applicable exemption.
 >   - **(2)** All guidance provided to Federal Government employees responsible for carrying out this section shall be consistent with the policy set forth in paragraph (1).

+## § 15.
+Requirement to describe exemptions authorizing deletions of material provided under FOIA

+Section 552(b) of title 5, United States Code, is amended in the matter appearing after paragraph (9)—

+- **(1)** in the second sentence, by inserting after “amount of information deleted” the following: “, and the exemption under which the deletion is made,”; and
+- **(2)** in the third sentence, by inserting after “amount of the information deleted” the following: “, and the exemption under which the deletion is made,”.